Group members

 Cong received her MS degree from the University of Manchester.
 Cong’s PhD research focuses on developing green, solvent-resistant thin film composite membranes for organic solvent nanofiltration.
 Cong graduated with a PhD from KAUST in 2023.

-Dr Fadhilah Alduraiei
+Dr. Fadhilah Alduraiei

 Fadhilah A